xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 ## BGP - Services (sRR) and Transport (tRR) route reflector configuration

 ### Services Route Reflector (sRR) configuration
 In the CST validation a sRR is used to reflect all service routes.
 In a production network each service could be allocated its own sRR based on resiliency and scale demands.
+In CST 5.0 (XR 7.5.2) and higher versions we will utilize the BGP soft next-hop validation feature to accept service prefixes without a BGP next-hop residing in the RIB.

 <div class="highlighter-rouge">
 <pre class="highlight">
-router static
- address-family ipv4 unicast
-  0.0.0.0/1 Null0

 router bgp 100
  nsr
  bgp router-id 100.0.0.200
  bgp graceful-restart
- ibgp policy out enforce-modifications address-family vpnv4 unicast nexthop trigger-delay critical 10
+ nexthop validation color-extcomm disable ibgp policy out enforce-modifications address-family vpnv4 unicast nexthop trigger-delay critical 10